Media pack and FAQs

 How much does it cost to end homelessness?

 Researchers at Otago University have estimated the approximate cost of social services for a homeless person in New Zealand is $65,000 per year.
 This is how much it costs for someone to cycle in and out of the courts, accident and emergency and other services.
 Internationally, housing people and providing them with appropriate wrap-around services has shown to have saved as much as half the cost of caring for them on the streets.
-Using 2006 census data, Otago University also calculated that 34,000 New Zealanders, or one in every 120 people, were lacking habitable, private and secure housing.
+Using 2006 census and administrative data, Otago University also calculated that 34,000 New Zealanders, or one in every 120 people, were lacking habitable, private and secure housing.
+This research was repeated again using 2018 census data, which found 41,644 people were severely housing deprived, an increase of 0.7 per 10,000.